I took some notes on most common labs. Email me if you have any others to add.

 ¡Color – amber yellow

-÷Dark red (bleeding from kidney), bright red (bleeding from lower urinary tract), dark yellow (urobilinogen or bilirubin), green (pseudomonas), red (beets), brown (rhubarb), drugs can change it color
+from lower urinary tract), dark yellow (urobilinogen or bilirubin), green (pseudomonas), red (beets), brown (rhubarb),

 ¡Odor – aromatic